'Obamacare' mandate: hot for lawyers, ho-hum to consumers

 The penalty was thought to be critical when the law was being written in 2009-2010.
 The idea was to nudge healthy people to sign up, helping keep premiums in check.
 But Cox said there's no indication that healthy people have dropped out in droves.
 In one telling statistic, the Kaiser study found that average hospital days per 1,000 people enrolled dipped slightly in 2019, even after the penalty was eliminated.

 Partial sign-up numbers for 2020 released Wednesday by the government point to stability.
-Nearly 8.3 million people enrolled in the 38 states served by the federal HealthCare.gov website, down only about 2% from last year.
-A final count including states that run their own sign-up efforts is expected by the spring.
+Nearly 8.3 million people enrolled in the 38 states served by the federal HealthCare.gov website.
+That's down only about 2% from last year, when one additional state was using HealthCare.gov.
+A final count including that state — Nevada — and others that run their own sign-up efforts is expected by the spring.

 The insurance mandate was the central issue when the Supreme Court first upheld the health care law in 2012, over a year before HealthCare.gov opened for business.